uc-data-services/r-reproducible-research/r-rstudio-intro/rstudo_intor.md

 ```

-But summary doesn't include standard deviation or range as part of the output.
+But notice that summary doesn't include standard deviation or range as part of the output.
 Let's install an R contributed package to get a better descriptive stats output.
 Go ahead and install **psych** module from the 'Package' tab in the lower right pane.
-Make sure its checked off after you install and then run its **describe** function on mt.
+Make sure its checked off after you install and then run its **describe()** function on mt.

 Note the difference with the output.